Sasha Allen: 2012–present, The Voice and afterwards

 Returning to reality TV, Allen was selected as a participant for the fourth US season of The Voice.
 She auditioned with "Not Ready to Make Nice" by the Dixie Chicks, which turned all four coaches' chairs.
 Sasha decided to join Adam Levine's team.
-In the battle round she competed against Amber Carrington, who Adam would end up picking, making Sasha available to be stolen.
+In the battle round she competed against Judith Hill, who Adam would end up picking, making Sasha available to be stolen.
 Both Usher and Shakira pressed their button for Sasha, and she opted to join team Shakira.
 Allen would be the final remaining member of Team Shakira, and the first stolen contestant on The Voice to advance to the semifinals.

-Between September 2014 and July 2015, Allen toured the US as "Leading Player" in a revival of the Broadway musical Pippin.
+Between September 2014 and July 2015, Allen toured the United States as "The Leading Player" in a revival tour of the Broadway musical Pippin.

 Allen joined The Rolling Stones on their América Latina Olé Tour 2016 as a backing vocalist, filling the role handled by Lisa Fischer since 1989 as Fischer had prior touring commitments.
 The role included duetting with Mick Jagger on "Gimme Shelter".

 Her songs Oh!
 Darling peaked # 29 on the R&B/Hip-Hop Digital Songs, Ain't No Way # 17, Next To Me # 39, and I Will Always Love You # 39.

+From November 2023 to January 2024, she was featured in the world premiere of Broadway star Gavin Creel's Off-Broadway musical Walk On Through: Confessions of a Museum Novice at the MCC Theater.
+She then joined the Broadway cast of MJ the Musical as Katherine Jackson at the Neil Simon Theatre.